Background Events - June 1940

 U.48

-badly damaged chartered boom carrier ASTRONOMER (8401grt), en route from
+damaged chartered boom carrier ASTRONOMER (8401grt),

 Rosyth to